Menu

 Owned By: Town of Duxbury

-Trails through 244 acres of dense woodland and wetlands along Keene’s Brook, with occasional stream crossings and old stone walls.
-Includes a section of the Bay Circuit Trail.
+Duxbury’s Ashdod Forest offers trails through 244 acres of dense woodland and wetlands along Keene’s Brook, with occasional stream crossings and old stone walls.
+This includes a section of the Bay Circuit Trail.
 Links directly to Lansing Bennett Forest.

 Features